 The first fee schedules for medical services in Oregon were implemented in 1982.
-Fee schedules now exist for eight physician service categories, pharmacy services, durable medical equipment and medical supplies, and multi-disciplinary services and other Oregon-specific service codes.
+Fee schedules now exist for nine physician service categories: pharmacy services; ambulatory surgery centers; durable medical equipment, prosthetics, orthotics, and medical supplies; transportation; interpreter services; dental services; multi-disciplinary services; and other Oregon-specific service codes.
 Insurers pay for medical services at the lesser of the fee schedule or the billed amount.
 Currently, nearly all payments for medical services to injured workers are subject to a fee schedule.
 The department is currently looking at new fee schedules for other service areas.

-2010 REPORT ON THE OREGON WORKERS' COMPENSATION SYSTEM
+2012 REPORT ON THE OREGON WORKERS' COMPENSATION SYSTEM